College: Arts and Sciences

 Course work in some specializations can be tailored based on a student’s interests.
 Each specialization includes a capstone or integrative experiential component.
 It is recommended that students choose their specialization early on with the help of their academic advisor.

-Data analytics students may be interested in Ohio State's Big Data and Analytics Association (BDAA), which hosts hands-on workshops with industry professionals to encourage students to think analytically and create connections with potential employers.
+Data analytics students may be interested in Ohio State's Big Data and Analytics Association, which hosts hands-on workshops with industry professionals to encourage students to think analytically and create connections with potential employers.

-Although it is a relatively new field, data science and analytics has been described by the Harvard Business Review as the “sexiest job of the 21st century.”
-A major in data analytics will prepare students to work in a wide range of fields.
-Companies both locally and nationally are actively recruiting employees who have core and specialized skills in data analytics.
+Although a relatively new field, data science and analytics has been described by the Harvard Business Review as the “sexiest job of the 21st century.”
+Glassdoor, one of the world's largest job and recruiting sites, rated data scientist as the Best Job from 2016 to 2019.
+Companies in a wide range of fields actively recruit employees with specialized skills in data analytics.

-Career prospects in data analytics are very promising.
-A broad analysis of labor statistics, census data and economic indicators by McKinsey & Company has shown that data analysis is now an integral business function and important factor for production in nearly every segment of the economy and that there will be a large shortage of prospective employees with data-analytic skills in the near term.
+Career prospects in data analytics are promising.
+A broad analysis by McKinsey & Company showed data analysis to be an integral business function in nearly every segment of the economy.
+Yet, there will be a large shortage of prospective data-analytic employees in the near term.

-The median pay for data scientists was $110,620 in 2015 according to the U.S. Bureau of Labor Statistics, who classifies data scientists as computer and information research scientists.
+The median pay for data scientists was $122,840 in 2019 according to the U.S. Bureau of Labor Statistics, which classifies data scientists as computer and information research scientists.

 A student graduating with a Bachelor of Science degree with a major in data analytics will demonstrate:

 - An understanding of and ability to apply computer science principles relating to data representation, retrieval, programming and analysis of big data

 - An understanding of and ability to apply statistical methods, models and concepts to data analysis and to draw conclusions supported by data